-- ♣ Open the project TUT_temp_prec_2D.hx from your tutorial folder. - Switch off the Bar Chart Slice and its Caption 2 and switch on the Slice including its colormap and Caption. - 4 Put the Slice into XY View. - Open the NetCDF-Control Properties panel. - ♣ From the toolbar, click on the Animation Producer button Animation Producer.
-We want to animate the months June to August within the whole time period, that is, time steps 605 (01.06.2001 0:00) to 972 (31.08.2001 18:00): - In the NetCDF-Control Properties panel click on the stopwatch button left of Time and choose Time: value.
-A new keyframe appears in the left panel of the Animation Producer user interface, called NetCDF-Control -- Time: value.

-- Move the mouse on the timeline to 60 seconds; double-click in the line of the NetCDF-Control Time: value, which will insert a new keyframe.
+- Open the project TUT_temp_prec_2D.hx from your tutorial folder. - Switch off the Bar Chart Slice and its Caption 2 and switch on the Slice including its colormap and Caption. - ♣ Put the Slice into XY View. - Open the NetCDF-Control Properties panel. - From the toolbar, click on the Animation Director button Animation is animate the months June to August within the whole time period, that is, time steps 605 (01.06.2001 0:00) to 972 (31.08.2001 18:00): - In the NetCDF-Control Properties panel click on the stopwatch button left of Time and choose Time: value.
+A new keyframe appears in the left panel of the Animation Director user interface, called NetCDF-Control -- Time: value. - In the Animation Director user interface, move the mouse above the orange diamond icon → and set the second value to 605. - Move the mouse on the timeline to 60 seconds; double-click in the line of the NetCDF-Control Time: value, which will insert a new keyframe.
 Move the mouse above the new keyframe and change the second value to 972 (the first value should be t=01:00:000). - Move the Master Time Slider back to the start (t=0) and click on the play button in the control bar.